This is a Go language learning note for C programer.

 function

-• go is a compiled language, all functions are automatically found at compile time, so the definition and calling order of the function does not matter.
+is a compiled language, all functions are automatically found at compile time, so the definition and calling order of the function does not matter.go

-• go language does not allow function overloading (because the matching type procedure for function overloading consumes performance)
+language does not allow function overloading (because the matching type procedure for function overloading consumes performance)- Unlike

-• Unlike c c# and other languages, the go function supports returning multiple values.
-For example, a function that sends a message can return a message content object and a flag indicating whether the transmission was successful.
+function supports returning multiple values.
+For example, a function that sends a message can return a message content object and a flag indicating whether the transmission was successful. go

 2